Skip to main content

 Did you complete our Beginner Tutorial Part I and our Beginner Tutorial Part II?

-Congratulations, you will now learn how to create different modes and time sequences of the Fan with only a few steps.
+Congratulations, you will now learn how to create mode dependent properties of the Fan in only a few steps.

 This tutorial will take approx. 15 minutes to complete.